animal-tree/BrokenWisdomsExtendedEditions/1-Sam.md

         - How my grandma got dementia
         - How my grandpa died
         - When my grandma died
-        - Another old Jew helps transition the times
+        - Ascent of a Jewish old grandpa
         - Geriatric unit hospitalization
         - Warmth, nature, and organic-type foods
         - Schools